Diefenbaker Management Area, Saskatoon: History

 The Pioneer Cemetery received its first interment in 1884.
 On June 20, 1905 the Nutana Cemetery Co was awarded a special grant at SW Section 20 Township 36 Range 5 W of the 3rd Meridian.
-The Pioneer Cemetery, located west of the intersection of Ruth Street and St. Henry Avenue, was also called the Nutana Cemetery, and was the first municipal cemetery for the City of Saskatoon until 1910 when Woodlawn Cemetery became the city cemetery.
+The Pioneer Cemetery, located west of the intersection of Ruth Street and St. Henry Avenue, was also called the Nutana Cemetery, and was the first municipal cemetery for the city of Saskatoon until 1910 when Woodlawn Cemetery became the city cemetery.
 The Pioneer Cemetery was declared a heritage site in 1982.

 The southern portion of Diefenbaker Park has been disrupted by the development nearby of the Circle Drive freeway extension, which removed a strip of the park and now places formerly quiet areas right next to freeway traffic.

-In 2018, a large portion of the park, including its hill—now called Optimist Hill—entered a period of reconstruction and redevelopment that saw it reconfigured into a $3 million recreation facility with a ski hill, seasonal chalet and terrain park, with a toboggan hill to follow in 2020.
+In 2018, a large portion of the park, including its hill — now called Optimist Hill — entered a period of reconstruction and redevelopment that saw it reconfigured into a $3 million recreation facility with a ski hill, seasonal chalet, terrain park, and toboggan hill.
 The facility opened to the public in February 2019.
 Prior to the redevelopment, the public was allowed to drive to the top of the hill, where a parking lot allowed for a scenic view of the city.